Desolation Lava Field: Geology

 The Desolation Lava Field is the largest Holocene volcanic feature on the Big Raven Plateau.
 Its lava flows, volcanic cones and tephra deposits consist mainly of alkali basalt and hawaiite of the Big Raven Formation, although minor picrite of this formation occurs at Sleet Cone and Storm Cone, the two oldest cones in the DLF.
 The Triplex Cones were formed after the Storm Cone eruption and consist mainly of alkali basalt.
-Alkali basalt and hawaiite comprise the younger Sidas and Twin cones, both of which were formed by simultaneous lava fountaining from more than one vent.
+Alkali basalt and hawaiite compose the younger Sidas and Twin cones, both of which were formed by simultaneous lava fountaining from more than one vent.
 A subsequent eruption of alkali basalt and hawaiite created Moraine Cone, which has been almost completely destroyed by alpine glaciation.
 The youngest eruptions in the DLF created Eve Cone and Williams Cone; both cones are hawaiitic in composition.
 These cones and the associated lava flows and tephra deposits are approximal in age to the Snowshoe Lava Field, which issued from at least 12 separate eruptive centres.

 The order of eruptions that formed the DLF are based on the degree of erosion and vegetation cover of the lava flows and volcanic cones, as well as the order in which the lava flows overlap.
-Individual volcanic cones have been given numeronyms ranging from DLF-1 to DLF-10; greater numbers indicate a younger age.
-Within the area of the DLF are four glacially modified Pleistocene cones of the Klastline Formation, none of which are considered part of the lava field due to their separation from the Big Raven Formation by a layer of glacial till.
+Individual volcanic cones have been given names ranging from DLF-1 to DLF-10; greater numbers indicate a younger age.
+Within the area of the DLF are four glacially modified Pleistocene cones of the Klastline Formation; none are considered part of the lava field due to their separation from the Big Raven Formation by a layer of glacial till.
 They are nevertheless geomorphologically and compositionally similar to those of the older Big Raven cones, all of which were probably formed during the same magmatic cycle of the Mount Edziza volcanic complex.
 Natural Resources Canada's Catalogue of Canadian volcanoes classified Kana Cone as part of the DLF whereas Canadian volcanologist Jack Souther classified Kana Cone as an isolated eruptive centre.

-As a part of the Mount Edziza volcanic complex, the DLF lies within a broad area of volcanoes and lava flows called the Northern Cordilleran Volcanic Province, which extends from northwestern British Columbia northwards through Yukon into easternmost Alaska.
-The dominant rocks comprising these volcanoes are alkali basalts and hawaiites, but nephelinite, basanite and peralkaline phonolite, trachyte and comendite are locally abundant.
+As a part of the Mount Edziza volcanic complex, the DLF lies within a broad area of volcanoes called the Northern Cordilleran Volcanic Province, which extends from northwestern British Columbia northwards through Yukon into easternmost Alaska.
+The dominant rocks that make up these volcanoes are alkali basalts and hawaiites, but nephelinites, basanites and peralkaline phonolites, trachytes and comendites are locally abundant.
 These rocks were deposited by volcanic eruptions from 20 million years ago to as recently as a few hundred years ago.
-The cause of volcanic activity in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.
+Volcanism in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.